technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 03/Lab 03.md

 3. In the topic’s **Message** node, enter the below message.

-     Hi there!
+     +++Hi there!
 I'm Researcher agent, your intelligent assistant for deep  research and discovery.
 I can break down complex questions and combine insights from historical facts, biographies, and real-time data like the weather.
-What are you curious about today?
+What are you curious about today?+++

     ![](./media/image28.png)

-4. Still in the same node, select **+ Add** -\> **Quick reply**.
+4. Still in the same node, select **+ Add** -> **Quick reply**.

     ![](./media/image29.png)